Skip to main content

 Day 1: Welcome to Iceland

-Once you land at Keflavík airport, you’ll pick up your rental car and head to Reykjavík.
+Once you land at Keflavík International Airport, you’ll pick up your rental car and head to Reykjavík.

 On the way, you can stop off for a relaxing dip in the Blue Lagoon.
 This spa is famous for its geothermally heated waters, rich in silica and other skin-friendly minerals.
 It’s the perfect place to unwind and recharge your batteries after your flight.

-Depending on when you arrived in Iceland, you might also have time to explore Reykjavík.
-Iceland’s capital is bursting with cool cafés, trendy bars, and interesting museums.
+Depending on when you arrive in Iceland, you might also have time to explore downtown Reykjavík.
+Reykjavík has a good range of restaurants, cafés, and museums within easy walking distance of the centre.
 Spend the afternoon wandering the quirky streets of the city center or grabbing a tasty bite.

 Day 2: Borgarfjörður & Akureyri

 On the drive north, you’ll pass Borgarfjörður, one of the widest bays in Iceland.
-It’s studded with thousands of small islands and rocky outcrops that are home to seabirds, including puffins and eider.
+It’s studded with thousands of small islands and rocky outcrops that are home to seabirds, including puffins and eider ducks.

 By dinnertime, you will have arrived in Akureyri.
 There are dozens of great spots to eat in the town.
 Whether you’re after local seafood, steak, European, or Asian food, you’ll have no problem finding something tasty.